 I am though, a client.

-- I’ve hired people to build and improve everything from a basic WordPress template to a Drupal shopping site that allowed individual merchants to log in and manage their own
+- I’ve worked with developers to build and improve everything from a basic WordPress template to a Drupal shopping site (built from the ground up) that allowed individual merchants to log in and manage their own accounts.

 - One of my favorite indie business buddies is a web designer I’ve loved working with and talking business with for years.